AlexPeng517/IPEECSGradReviewer/README.md

 # Disclaimer:
 The System Is Design For Your Quick Reference.
 It Cannot Represent The Official Review Result.
-Since It Cannot Handle All The Exceptions, If You Are Concerning Any Inaccuracy Of Your Report, Please Contact The IPEECS Department Office.
+Since The System Cannot Handle All The Exceptions, If You Are Concerning Any Inaccuracy Of Your Report, Please Contact The IPEECS Department Office For Further Confirmation.
 # Privacy Policy Claim:
 All The Data Is Processed Automatically And Locally, The Developer Team Will Not Gather Any User Data In Any Way.